Flower Safety: Which Flowers to Avoid if the Recipient Has Pets

 These cheerful spring flowers bring so much joy, but their bulbs (the underground part) contain toxins that can cause issues.
 While the flowers themselves are less potent, a curious pet might still get an upset tummy if they munch on any part of the plant.

-- What to Watch For: Vomiting, diarrhea, a lot of drooling, and in really serious cases, even tremors.
+• What to watch for: Vomiting, diarrhoea, excessive drooling, and in serious cases, tremors.

 3. Daffodils (Another Spring Beauty to Be Wary Of)